root-project/summer-student-course/Exercises/02_Python_Interface/readme.md

 ## Graphs

-In order to complete this exercise about ROOT histograms in PyROOT, please follow these steps:
+In order to complete this exercise about ROOT graphs in PyROOT, please follow these steps:
 - Create a new Python module.
 - In the module, create a graph (*TGraph*).
 - Set its title to *My graph*, its X axis title to *myX* and Y axis title to *myY*.